GFCI Outlet Repair – Troubleshooting

 Where Are GFCI Outlets Required?

-GFCI outlets became a requirement for certain outlets homes in the late 1960s to meet electrical codes.
-GFCI outlet installations are considered necessary to protect family members from possible exposure to deadly shock from electrical receptacles near water.
+GFCI outlets became a requirement for certain outlets in homes of the late 1960s to meet electrical codes.
+GFCI outlet installations are necessary to protect family members from possible exposure to deadly shock from electrical receptacles near water.
 Water and electricity do not mix.
 These National Electrical Code (NEC) were set up to avoid dangerous consequences.
 These GFCI outlet installation codes and standards were established to maintain life and fire safety.
+Here are the areas where GFCI outlets are required:

 How Do GFCI Outlets Work?